-- b.
-MAT may be provided with the following service components:

-- (1) Assessment

-- (2) Care Coordination

-- (3) Counseling (individual and group)

-- (4) Family Therapy

-- (5) Medication Services

-- (6) Patient Education

-- (7) Recovery Services

-- (8) SUD Crisis Intervention Services

-- (9) Withdrawal Management Services

 - c.
-Contractor shall either offer MAT services directly, or have an effective referral process in place to the most clinically appropriate MAT services, pursuant to the requirements set forth in BHIN 23-054.

-- (1) Outpatient Treatment Services

-- (2) Intensive Outpatient Treatment Services

-- (3) Partial Hospitalization Services

-- (4) Residential Treatment Services

-- (5) Inpatient Services

-- (6) Withdrawal Management Services
+Contractor shall either offer MAT services directly, or have an effective referral process in place to the most clinically appropriate MAT services, pursuant to the requirements set forth in BHIN 23-054. - i.
+Outpatient Treatment Services - ii.
+Intensive Outpatient Treatment Services - iii.
+Partial Hospitalization Services - iv.
+Residential Treatment Services - v.
+Inpatient Services - vi.
+Withdrawal Management Services - d.

-- d.
 An effective referral process shall include an established relationship with a MAT provider and transportation to appointments for MAT.
 Providing contact information for a MAT provider does not meet the requirement of an effective referral.
-An appropriate facilitated referral to any Medi-Cal provider rendering MAT to the member is compliant whether or not whether that provider seeks reimbursement through DMC-ODS.
+An appropriate facilitated referral to any Medi-Cal provider rendering MAT to the member is compliant whether or not that provider seeks reimbursement through DMC-ODS. - e.

-- e.
 The County shall monitor the referral process or provision of MAT services.
-Contractors are required to comply with DHCS' MAT access policy, which applies to all licensed and/or certified SUD programs and is described in BHIN 23-054.
+Contractors are required to comply with DHCS' MAT access policy, which applies to all licensed and/or certified SUD programs and is described in BHIN 23-054. - f.

-- f.
 For additional guidance regarding MAT requirements, please refer to BHIN 23-054.

-- 10. Medi-Cal Peer Support Services
+10. Medi-Cal Peer Support Services